thebracket/gopher23/guide/src/enums_simple.md

 You can't get to the contents of an `Option` without accessing the contents.
 There's a few ways to do this:

 You can **unwrap** the value.
 This will panic---crash your thread---if there is nothing there.
+(Most programs will terminate when you `panic`---you are saying "this can't happen!" and choosing crashing over corrupting data.
+If you are using multiple threads, the thread will stop---and emit a stack trace on the console---but other threads can keep running.)
 This is a bad idea unless you are 100% sure that there is a contained value, or not having a value actually is fatal to your program:

 ```rust,should_panic
 fn main() {